EvanGibbs717/EvanGibbs/_pages/research.md

 - [The Representation of Positive Integers by Positive, Definite Quadratic Forms](https://evangibbs717.github.io/EvanGibbs/files/LocalGlobal_EG.pdf)
-- Publication forthcoming for *Aedes aegypti*
+- Working on Publication for *Aedes aegypti*
-- Publication forthcoming for *D. melanogaster*
+- Working on Publication for *D. melanogaster*
-- Publication forthcoming for Aquaponics
+- Working on Publication for Aquaponics